4 ways to use isolation in photography composition

 Portrait mode

-Not all cameras have this mode, but if you have an entry level camera it definitely will.
+Not all cameras have portrait mode, but if you have an entry level camera it definitely will.

 No isolation of subject results in no focal point